- Kill Permit required from DWR to kill during closed season.

 DPOP is a site-specific urban deer management tool that allows managers of public properties with unique deer management needs (e.g., parks, airports) to use deer hunters to kill extra antlerless deer outside of traditional established seasons or with weapons generally reserved for other seasons (e.g., rifles during muzzleloading season).

 An urban archery season was initiated in 2002 to help reduce deer-human conflicts in urban areas while providing additional hunting recreation.
 Only antlerless deer may be taken during this season.
 This special season provides hunters with 4 additional weeks before the statewide archery season begins in October and 3 additional months after general firearms season ends in January.
 Several urban counties and all but a few cities and towns are eligible to participate in this urban archery program.
-In order to participate, a locality must submit a letter of intent to VDGIF by April 1 and advise VDGIF of any applicable weapons ordinances or other restrictions.
+In order to participate, a locality must submit a letter of intent to DWR by April 1 and advise DWR of any applicable weapons ordinances or other restrictions.
 The season offers maximum flexibility to localities.
 No special hunting licenses or permits are required beyond archery and big game licenses.